Kim Clijsters: Exhibition matches

 During Clijsters's first retirement, the invitation to participate in the roof test exhibition series at Wimbledon in May 2009 inspired her to return to the WTA Tour.
 In the summer, she joined the St. Louis Aces of the World Team Tennis league to help prepare for her comeback.
 She also participated in World Team Tennis the following year as a member of the New York Sportimes.
 Ten years after the roof test on Centre Court that inspired her comeback, Clijsters returned to Wimbledon to participate in an exhibition series to test the new roof on Court No. 1 in which she played a set of singles against Venus Williams as well as a set of mixed doubles.

 On 8 July 2010, an exhibition match between Clijsters and Henin was scheduled as an attempt to set a new world record for largest attendance at a tennis match.
 The contest took place at the King Baudouin Stadium and was a part of the Best of Belgium national festival.
 After Henin needed to withdraw from the match due to an elbow injury, Serena Williams was chosen as a replacement.
-Although Williams injured her foot several days before the match, she chose to play.
 Clijsters defeated Williams in straight sets.
 A total of 35,681 people attended the match, breaking the world record of 30,472 set in 1973 by the Battle of the Sexes between Billie Jean King and Bobby Riggs.

 Beginning in 2009, the Diamond Games in Antwerp was reorganized from a WTA tournament into an exhibition series.
 During her comeback, Clijsters played at the event three times, winning matches against Venus Williams in 2009, Henin in 2010, and world No. 1 Caroline Wozniacki in 2011.
 She continued to play at the event after retiring.
 The 2012 edition was named "Kim's Thank You Games" in honor of her retirement, and the following year the event was known as the Kim Clijsters Invitational.
 In 2015, the Diamond Games were revived as a WTA event with Clijsters serving as the tournament director.
 She also played an exhibition set with finalist Andrea Petkovic after her opponent withdrew before the start of the championship match due to injury.

 Since her retirement in 2012, Clijsters has regularly played in the legends, champions, and invitation doubles events at all four Grand Slam tournaments.
 One of her matches in the 2017 Wimbledon ladies' invitation doubles event drew public interest for Clijsters inviting a male spectator onto the court to play a few points.
 The spectator, Chris Quinn, had suggested Clijsters try a body serve when she had asked the crowd whether she should serve left or right.
 Before playing the points, she gave Quinn a women's shirt and skort so that he could abide by Wimbledon's all-white dress code.
 A video of the incident has over four million views on YouTube.